Sex education in the United States: Texas

-Sex education in Texas has recently become a policy of much focus in the state.
+Sex education in Texas became a policy of renewed focus in 2024.
 With the rise of recent protests and proposed bills in the Texas House, the current policy has been the focus of much scrutiny.
 As of 1997, when Senate Bill 1 was enacted, Texas has left the decision of inclusion of sex education classes within schools up to the individual districts.
 The school board members are entitled to approve all curricula that are taught; however, the bill has certain criteria that a school must abide by when choosing to teach sex ed.
 These include: